smithy-lang/smithy/docs/source-2.0/guides/using-code-generation/index.rst

 In this guide, we will use the Smithy model we created in the :doc:`Quick start guide </quickstart>` to generate a TypeScript client that knows how to communicate with the weather service.
-For a list of code generators, see :ref:`Client code generators <client-code-generators>`.
+For a list of code generators, see `Awesome Smithy <https://github.com/smithy-lang/awesome-smithy#client-code-generators>`_.

 .. toctree::
     :maxdepth: 1